preciofishbone/OmniaDocsG2/general-assets/using-anchors/index.rst

 Within a page you can link by using the anchor name.
 To link between pages, you must use the full Url to the anchor.

+For more information, see these pages:

++ To add an achor in text :doc:`Editing text with the RTF Editor </general-assets/rtf-editor/index>`
++ To add a custom anchor to a section (link will be added soon)
++ To add an anchor to a block :doc:`Add Link </blocks/general-block-settings/index>`
++ To link to an anchor using an Action Button :doc:`General Block Settings </blocks/general-block-settings/index>`
++ To link to an anchor using Add Link :doc:`Action Button </blocks/button-link/index>`